 In his formative years, Paul Feyerabend enjoyed personal contacts with leading representatives of contemporary philosophy of science, such as former members of the Vienna Circle and Karl Popper, but also prominent scientists such as Erwin Schrödinger and David Bohm.
 He was then a prolific writer on theoretical and epistemological issues of quantum physics and mathematics.
-Over the years, he grew gradually critical of philosophy of science itself, gaining a controversial fame among some of his colleagues but also becoming well known by the general public for his purportedly ‘anarchistic’ view of science.
-Based on his studies of history of science, Feyerabend rejected any rationalist attempt to identify and codify any one scientific method.
+Over the years, he grew gradually critical of philosophy of science, gaining a controversial fame among some of his colleagues but also becoming well known by the general public for his ‘methodological anarchism’.
+Based on his studies of history of science, Feyerabend rejected all rationalist attempts at identifying and codifying any one scientific method.
 He also discussed and questioned the idea that scientific research univocally aims at finding the ‘Truth’.
-His major work – Against Method (1975) – and his collections of essays, including Science in a Free Society (1978), Farewell to Reason (1987) Conquest of Abundance (1999) and Philosophical Papers (four volumes: 1981, 1999, 2016) have been widely diffused and translated in dozens of languages.
-They made him an influential figure in both philosophy of science and sociology of scientific knowledge, as well as in science and technology studies.
+His major work – Against Method (1975) – and his collections of essays, including Science in a Free Society (1978), Farewell to Reason (1987), Conquest of Abundance (1999) and Philosophical Papers (four volumes: 1981, 1999, 2016) have been widely diffused and translated in dozens of languages.
+They made him an influential figure in both philosophy of science and sociology of scientific knowledge.

 Paul Feyerabend was an insatiable reader and prolific correspondent— many of his reviews and exchanges with key personalities of the last Century are available in print and the volumes of his correspondence are under publication.
 Volume 1 Feyerabend Formative Years: Feyerabend and Popper has appeared in 2020.
 His early work Philosophy of Nature has been published and translated posthumously (2009, 2014, 2016).
-A glimpse into his unconventional life is offered by his autobiography Killing Time (1994) and excerpts from some recorded messages to his wife (Stories from Paolino’s Tapes, 2001) still convey “…his love of opera, theatre, cinema and the respect, compassion, admiration and sense of wonder he felt for many people”.
+A glimpse into Paul Feyerabend’s unconventional life is offered by his autobiography Killing Time (1994).
+Excerpts from some recorded messages to his wife (Stories from Paolino’s Tapes, 2001) still convey “…his love of opera, theatre, cinema and the respect, compassion, admiration and sense of wonder he felt for many people”.

 - Paul K. Feyerabend – Routledge Encyclopaedia of Philosophy

 - Ian Hacking’s review of Conquest of Abundance